 Complaints about being overcharged by an airline are a dime a dozen.
-But Shazia Shahid’s overbilling problem is not a dime a dozen.
+But Shazia Shahid’s overbilling problem by US Airways is not a dime a dozen.
 It is, strictly speaking, 141,140 dimes – enough to ruin her vacation.

 Shahid’s case, which played itself out over several drama-filled days in April, begs the following question: Even if a company fixes a problem, is it enough, or are you sometimes owed additional compensation for a customer service meltdown?